Corris Railway: The Dix Years: 1879 to 1907

 The line was now in its settled form and began to operate a full service under Dix's energetic management.
 The railway was widely promoted to visitors as the best route to Tal-y-llyn Lake and Cader Idris (ignoring the claims of the rival Talyllyn Railway).
 The initial passenger service ran from Machynlleth to Corris, with new stations at Esgairgeiliog and Llwyngwern opening in 1884.
 The track was upgraded beyond Corris so that passenger services could reach the line's northern terminus at Aberllefenni, with services starting on 25 August 1887, and in the same year stations were also opened at Ffridd Gate and Garneddwen.

 The railway developed a network of horse-hauled road services, including providing a link between Corris station and Abergynolwyn station on the Talyllyn Railway.
 This was promoted as part of a circular "Grand Tour" which took in the two narrow gauge railways and the Cambrian service between Tywyn and Machynlleth.

 In 1892, control of Imperial Tramways moved to Bristol and George White of Bristol Tramways became chairman and Clifton Robinson became managing director.
 In the 1900s, Bristol motor buses were sent by the parent company to run the road services.

-Decline: 1906 to 1930

-Following a dispute with the directors, Dix was dismissed and replaced by John J O'Sullivan (formerly of the Cork, Blackrock and Passage Railway).
 The closure of Braichgoch Quarry in 1906 brought the railway its first loss, and although the line continued on through subsequent decades, serving the quarries around Corris and Aberllefenni, it never again showed a profit.
+The bridge over the River Dyfi was rebuilt that year replacing the second timber viaduct with a steel bridge on slate piers.

+Decline: 1907 to 1930

+Following a dispute with the directors, Dix was dismissed in June 1907, and replaced by John J O'Sullivan (formerly of the Cork, Blackrock and Passage Railway).
+A new station building at Machynlleth was completed towards the end of 1907.
 As well as slate and passengers, the line hauled timber extracted from the Dyfi forest in the 1910s through 1930s.
 There was also a constant traffic in coal and general goods to the quarries and communities served by the railway.

 After World War I, the decline in slate traffic continued as cheaper foreign slate and alternative roofing materials became popular.
 O'Sullivan had died in office in 1917; the parent company's Secretary, Frederick H Withers, acted as manager until a new manager, Daniel J McCourt (who had worked on Imperial's Middlesbrough system until that was taken over by the local municipality) took over in 1921 and was responsible for developing and extending the connecting bus services as partial compensation for the decline in rail traffic.